 The modular approach to scripting comes with a plethora of benefits:

-• Reusability: Modules can be reused across different scenarios.
+- Reusability: You can reuse modules across different scenarios.

-• Flexibility: Adjustments can be made at various stages without affecting the entire script.
+- Flexibility: It’s possible to make adjustments at various stages without affecting the entire script.

 To further amplify the efficiency, maintaining a matrix linking test cases with related scripts can help track the impacts of requirement changes on tests and scripts.